See the surprising ways your brain (and your hips) play a role in your casual sex encounters.

 It's a familiar scene: a thriving nightlife, a club or maybe a wine bar where glasses are clinking and singles are mingling before drifting off into the shadows — two by two.
 It's not the perfect picture of romance, but when you're caught up in the moment, a warm body feels like a fair substitute for love, right?

-Hooking up is just a reality of the dating scene.
-But since when did the hookup scene become the place to find love?
+Hooking up and the occasional one-night stand is just one of the many realities attached to the dating scene.
+But since when did the hookup dating scene become the place to find love?
 While you may think you're just living the carefree single life, your brain is influencing your decisions more than you might want to admit.

 We all know that love is a powerful drug.
 It's comparable to being addicted to crack cocaine.
 Literally.
-The shared, near-identical effect amounts to a rush of feel-good chemicals in your brain (or a "high") that leaves you with an enhanced mood, a heightened sexual interest and a boost of self-confidence ... not to mention impaired judgment that can influence you to make poor decisions in the dark of night that you come to regret in the light of day (that is, the morning after).
+The shared, near-identical effect amounts to a rush of feel-good chemicals in your brain (or a "high") that leaves you with an enhanced mood, a heightened sexual interest, and a boost of self-confidence, not to mention impaired judgment that can influence you to make poor decisions in the dark of night that you come to regret in the light of day (the morning after).

 Instead, they felt "regret at being used."
 Women said, "I felt cheap," "horrified afterward," and "I felt degraded.
 Made myself look cheap and easy.
 Total regret."

 Does that leave you off the hook to cheat?
-The experts reiterate that your genetic makeup isn't the only influence over your sexual behavior.
+The experts emphasize that your genetic makeup isn't the only influence over your sexual behavior.

-A study conducted by Dr. Achim Schützwohl and his team from Brunel University in the UK (published in Springer's journal Human Nature) proved that both sexes demonstrate a remarkable difference when it comes to being propositioned for casual sex.
+A study conducted by Dr. Achim Schützwohl and his team from Brunel University in the UK proved that both sexes demonstrate a remarkable difference when it comes to being propositioned for casual sex.
 They examined how a hookup's hypothetical physical attractiveness (slightly unattractive, moderately attractive and exceptionally attractive) would determine a person's willingness to accept one of three hookup requests (go out, come to apartment, go to bed).

 For all three requests, men were more likely to accept a hookup regardless of her attractiveness.
-On the other side of the equation, women placed more importance on a man's looks.
+Contrary, women placed more importance on a man's looks.
 They were more likely to accept the "apartment" and "bed" requests from an "exceptionally" attractive man than from either a "moderately" attractive or "slightly" unattractive man.
 (Guess that means better luck next time, guys.)